SDU-eScience/Type3-Docs/src/intro/ssh-login.rst

 Connecting to the system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-After your account has been created on the system, you are ready to login using your SSH key.
+After your account has been created on the system, you are ready to log in using your SSH key.
 Open a terminal and use the ``ssh`` command as shown below, where you should replace ``testuser`` with your assigned username.

 .. code-block:: console